Skip to content

 Bringing reliable, verifiable, and timely data from the real world onto blockchain networks is a significant hurdle for the widespread adoption of decentralized applications (dApps) and the tokenization of Real World Assets (RWAs).
 Traditional data sources are often centralized, opaque, and lack the immutability and transparency required by blockchain ecosystems.

-2.3 The Need for Verifiable and Transparent RWA Data
+2.3 The Need for Verifiable and Transparent Energy Data

-Section titled “2.3 The Need for Verifiable and Transparent RWA Data”
+Section titled “2.3 The Need for Verifiable and Transparent Energy Data”

-For RWAs to be effectively represented and utilized on-chain, the underlying data (e.g., ownership, valuation, performance, resource usage) must be verifiable, immutable, and transparently accessible.
-This requires a new approach to data sourcing and delivery.
+To efficiently finance, trade, and utilize renewable energy on-chain, the underlying data must be verifiable, immutable, and transparently accessible.
+This requires a new approach to data sourcing that can cryptographically link on-chain tokens to real-world energy events.

 The Tikoly Network provides a decentralized and transparent infrastructure for bringing Real World Asset data on-chain using verifiable data oracles.